steph643/tinypsd/README.md

-tinypsd compresses your psd files to 5% of their orginal size, allowing for faster and cheaper backups.
+> tinypsd compresses your psd files to 5% of their orginal size on average.
+This allows for cheaper and faster backups.

 # How it works